-Some 1200 water fountains and misting systems are installed in the capital so that inhabitants and tourists alike can quench their thirst and refresh themselves
+Some 1200 water fountains and misting systems are installed in the capital so that inhabitants and tourists alike can quench their thirst and refresh themselves when il fait chaud.
+The Parc Martin Luther King, the Jardin d’Acclimatation, and the Parc André Citröen also have in-ground fountains for children (and adults) to play in and 35 temporary fountains will also be put in place around the capital.

 With rising temperatures come increased health risks, especially for children, the elderly, and those with medical conditions.
 So, in addition to these Paris-specific plans, we’re reminding you of the basic steps to take in the event of a heat wave.